Certificate of Title

 - current ownership details

 - survey plan number and type

-- encumbrances and notifications
+- document numbers for encumbrances and notifications

 - whether there is a caveat against the title.